 - Static budget: represents the fixed expenses that a CEO would need to bear irrespective of the annual or monthly revenue generated by their business.

-- Operating budget: is the projection of daily expenses as well revenue generated.
+- Operating budget: is the projection of daily expenses as well as revenue generated.

 - Cash-flow budget: is the projection of cash generated by a business at a given point in its operating timeline.

-- Flexible budget: is the scalable projection of variable as well as fixed expenses.
+- Flexible budget: is the scalable projection of variable and fixed expenses.

 How can budgeting help?